devtimnbr/crypto-dca-bot/README.md

 ## Installation

 1. Clone this repository.
-2. Install dependencies: `npm install`
+2. Install dependencies: `bun install`
 3. Create a `.env` file with your exchange API keys and other environment variables (see `.env.example` for an example).
-4. Build the script: `npm run build`
+4. Build the script: `bun run build`
-5. Start the script: `npm run start`
+5. Start the script: `bun run start`

 ### Installation with Docker